stefanpearson/codename_velociraptor/readme.md

 **Separate structure from presentation from behavior**.
 Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.

-Always be agnostic and assume nothing.
-Consider implications of a solution in another situation (i.e. mobile, touch device, browsers without a required feature). **Progressive enhancement is key**.

 Components should be portable with the potential of several instances of them working in unison.
 While hooking on an elements `id` attribute has performance gains, try to avoid unique IDs on elements and **always opt for using `class` instead**.

 Avoid over-specificity, and abstract things where you can.

+Always be agnostic and assume nothing.
+Consider implications of a solution in another situation (i.e. mobile, touch device, browsers without a required feature). **Progressive enhancement is key**.

+A good idea is to always think **mobile-first**, that is, not designing for the lowest denominator but starting with the basics and adding functionality and presentation as and when you need it **dependant on the device**.
+This workflow and mindset will almost give you a mobile version for free.

+**Don't compromise current and future browsers to adhere to legacy ones**, it is short-sighted.
+That said, do provide a solution for them, even if it is a more basic experience.

 ### General Formatting